DeNepo/welcome-to-js/2-just-enough-javascript/09-interactions/quiz/prompt.md

 ✖ Nope.

-Canceling will always log `null`, no matter what text the user typed in the input.
+Canceling will always return `null`, no matter what text the user typed in the input.

 </details>